autogluon/autogluon/docs/tutorials/course/object.md

 ## Example for Constructing a Network

 This tutorial covers an example of selecting a neural network's architecture as a hyperparameter optimization (HPO) task.
-If you are interested in efficient neural architecture search (NAS), please refer another tutorial `sec_proxyless`_ .
+If you are interested in efficient neural architecture search (NAS), please refer to this other tutorial instead: `sec_proxyless`_ .

 ### CIFAR ResNet in GluonCV